Goldinium/NewsWeek_Replica/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# This project has been built by a sleep deprived developer! and it's his first time ion using Bootstrap! he apreciate your understanding of his cirmucstances.

 # Replication of "NewsWeek"

+> This project has been built by a sleep deprived developer! and it's his first time ion using Bootstrap! he apreciate your understanding of his current cirmucstances.

 > A replication of the index webpage.